 Without further ado, let’s dive into it!

 The output is just one term that can be used to describe activities.
 You can also call them initiatives, plans, projects, deliverables, milestones, tactics, etc. There is a slight difference in those terms, but within OKR methodology they mean the same.
-The output is an action that you take towards your goals.
-One thing is for sure, they are not measurable outcomes!
-Writing and delivering a new marketing plan doesn’t mean that the new plan is good and that it will bring lots of new customers.
+Output is an action that you take towards your goals whereas outcomes are the actual deliverables.

 Outcomes are the measurable results that you hope to see after you have finished your outputs.
 Outcomes are not about doing, they are about delivering real, valuable business results.
 If the marketing plan is our output then the desired outcome of it might be that the new marketing plan increases incoming leads from 4000 to 5500 per quarter.

 Everything has its place, so do outputs.
 They are still important to achieve your goals but it’s not where your focus should be, and it’s not a way to measure success.
 You need to keep your eye on measurable results that deliver business value.
 If something doesn’t deliver that success – keep evaluating other options.

 Writing a list of outputs instead of thinking about real business outcomes is one of the main reasons why companies become discouraged by OKRs.
 They just aren’t actually setting OKRs.

 A core value of the OKR methodology is delivering measurable business outcomes.
 OKRs are about focusing on results that bring real business value instead of just doing different activities.
 If you are not setting any measurable outcomes, then it’s impossible to see the real benefits of the OKR methodology.

 A lot of companies say that “this is the way we do OKRs”.
 But it’s important to answer the following question:

 Why do you put people through all the trouble of changing their workflow and adapting the new OKR method if at the end of the day you keep still doing the same projects and delivering mediocre outputs?